 About Us - Overview

-The New Westminster School District has a rich tapestry of cultures, backgrounds, learning styles and needs.
+2018-2019 – New Westminster Schools has a rich tapestry of cultures, backgrounds, learning styles and needs.
 Together, we are a caring, inclusive, and committed learning community dedicated to supporting each of our unique learners so they will have the skills and competencies they need to be productive and successful citizens in a rapidly changing world.

 Unique Characteristics: The student population is reflective of the city’s population, with a full range of social and cultural backgrounds forming a diverse presence in our schools.
-In the Kindergarten to Grade 12 system as of 2017, there are 6,988 students including approximately:
+In the Kindergarten to Grade 12 system as of 2017-2018, there are about 7,000 students, including approximately:

 - 993 French Immersion students; and,

-Our learners are taught by more than 400 teachers in the District.
+Our learners are taught by more than 500 teachers in the District.
 We have 12 schools: 8 elementary, 3 middle, and one secondary school.
-Our most recent school addition, Fraser River Middle School, opened September, 2016, meaning that grade 6, 7 and 8 students across the district are now served by middle schools dedicated to programs for this early adolescent group.
+With the 2016 opening of Fraser River Middle School, all grade 6, 7 and 8 students across the district are now served by middle schools dedicated to programs for this early adolescent group.

-In addition to our 12 schools in the District, we are proud to have three Youth Alternate Programs, two Adult Learning Centres, and a Home Learners’ Program with a satellite Home Learners’ Program on Bowen Island.
+In addition to our 12 schools in the District, we are proud to offer Youth Alternate Programs, Adult and Online Learning Centres, and a Home Learners’ Program with a satellite Home Learners’ Program on Bowen Island.